MostlyInsane/AnalysisOfBeams/README.md

               LeftSupport : Same Nomenclature as used in AnalysisOfBeams.m Function.

-*MomentDistribution.m* :  ( Just to know how this function works ) :
+*MomentDistribution.m* : ( Just to know how this function works and what it does !! ) :

 The *MomentDistribution.m* just distributes the moments based on the distribution factor and applies end correction for discontinuous supports / left overhanging / right overhanging.